mrjamiebowman/Dynamics-365-Mapping-Utility/README.md

 @mrjamiebowman

 ## Roadmap
 ~ Ability to map data to view model
 ~ Plugin tool for XrmToolBox to autogenerate POCO classes
+~ Work with Web API calls

 ## Backlog